NethServer/nethserver-sssd/README.rst

   the DC name; ``ldapuri`` retrieve the DC name from the ``LdapURI`` prop value

 * ``ShellOverrideStatus`` (default ``disabled``) If ``enabled``, the value of the passwd user's shell field is set to ``/bin/bash`` and is no more read from the accounts provider.
+The event ``nethserver-sssd-save`` will expand and restart all services which use this property

 Realm and workgroup
 -------------------